In this azure tutorial, we will discuss How to How to Create Azure VM (Virtual Machine). Apart from this, we will also discuss on the below topics

 az vm create --resource-group myRsgGroup --name TSINFOVM2 --image Win2016Datacenter --admin-username rajkishore --admin-password "Password@123" --location eastus

-You can see it as below
+You can see it below

 {- Finished ..